idvorkin/idvorkin.github.io/_d/joy.md

   - /makejoy
 ---

-Bringing joy for others is my thing.
+If you could have one super power, what would it be?
+At 46, you think something would pop into my mind, but the usual answers failed me:  Flying, being invisble, stopping time - meh these all landed flat.
+I reached for my eulogy (where I often go when confused), and realized, I do have a super power I want - it's bringing others joy.
 From my eulogy - _Igor lived to see eyes go wide and mouths gape with wonder.
-Igor especially loved it when strangers got drawn in against their inner objections, or when a kid having a meltdown, or a grown up looking miserable, forgot their troubles._
+Igor especially loved it when strangers got drawn in against their inner objections, or when a kid having a meltdown, or a grown up looking miserable, forgot their troubles._ And gotta say feels great knowing I'm investing heavily there!

 <!-- prettier-ignore-start -->